 - Polyamory Flag

-NOTE: Use the Kapwing Studio to use precise hex codes in your own designs or identify the colors of a Pride flag not included in this list.
+NOTE: Use Kapwing to use precise hex codes in your own designs or identify the colors of a Pride flag not included in this list.

 The original rainbow that Harvey Milk commissioned from Gilbert Baker in 1977 had 8 stripes, then it was updated later with only 7.
 Now, you’re most likely to see a simplified 6-stripe version emblazoned on any and all Pride-themed designs.